sharovatov/teamlead/articles/happiness.md

 It seems obvious, that if there’s no understanding as to ‘why’ the work is needed, what value it brings to the team or to the client, ‘interest’ will unlikely emerge.

-So it seems to be very important to have full transparency on why the work that’s requested is important.
+So it seems to be very important to have full transparency on why the work that’s requested is important and what value it brings.

-Advice here:
-- make sure developers understand why certain type of work (or a feature) is important for the team or the client

 **5. Perception of inadequacy of the self**

 > Several top causes are related to perceptions of inadequacy of the self and others

+Managers often have ‘survivor bias’ and ‘confirmation bias’ — whereas they think that if some people (or even they themselves) work in the current environment, this environment is optimal for productivity.
+Even though this environment might include things like measuring individual performance or a lack of mentorship.